mattrose/thoughts/README.md

 ## How it works
 * Type `thoughts` in a terminal
-* Vim opens.
-Type your thought and then `:wq`
+* Your preferred editor opens.
+Type your thought and then save and quit
 * *thoughts* outputs a single, self-contained HTML document with your thought appended.
 The thought is timestamped and the timestamp is linkified.
 * *thoughts* pushes your updated `thoughts.html` to github.
 It's up to you to get it on a server.

 ## Requirements
-* Bash
+* any POSIX shell
 * POSIX coreutils
 * Git
-* Vim

-*Note:  Portability is a major priority. thoughts avoids non-POSIX flags in coreutils invocations, so should run anywhere with Bash, Vim, and Git.
-Eventually sh will replace Bash, and Vim won't be required.*
+*Note:  Portability is a major priority.
+Please open an issue if you experience any incorrect behavior on your system.

 ## Install
 Download the most recent release from [here](https://github.com/marenbeam/thoughts/releases). `master` is used for development, and is sometimes broken.